ELLIOTTCABLE/Old-World-Paws.c/README.markdown

   tiny source-code spacing changes, and so forth.
 Filtering these out will provide you with a much cleaner commit list, with no real loss of useful information.
-- `api`: A change that affects the public API of the naming in a major way (i.e. changing the name of a public method or function, or re-arranging functions in some way); filtering against these will provide you a fairly comprehensive list of changes which will probably affect you during an upgrade.
+- `api`: A commit that *changes* the public API of the naming in a major way (i.e. changing the name of a public method or function, or re-arranging functions in some way); filtering against these will provide you a fairly comprehensive list of changes which will probably affect you during an upgrade.
+- `new`: Adds new features, methods, or functions; *adds* to the API instead modifying anything that already exists.
 - `tests`: Only affects the tests, does not change any implementation.
 - `incomplete`: Most commits to this project are required to be ‘stand-alone’;
   that is, the project should at least compile, if not pass all tests, at any